 Speaking of tags, there are several HTML tags although the most important for SEO are header and headings, title, images, links, and meta description.

-How URLs are structured also affect the performance of the website search-wise.
+How URLs are structured also affects the performance of the website search-wise.
 URLs appear prominently on a page and the results pages, so it’s only right to make them descriptive and recognizable.
 Unfit or improperly formatted URLs result in negative user experience.
 It impacts both visibility and click-through rate.

 - Make URLs appropriately descriptive.